JokkeeZ/BoardLite/README.md

 * [Bootswatch theme](https://bootswatch.com/3/yeti/)

 # Issues / Development
+* THIS REPOSITORY IS NOT ACTIVELY DEVELOPED!
+JUST FOR FUN.
+SOMETHING MISSING?
+CONTRIBUTE!
 * This repository is under on going development and that may cause application to be broken sometimes.
 * Feel free to report any ideas, bugs, issues by creating a [new issue](https://github.com/JokkeeZ/BoardLite/issues/new).
 * Want to contribute?